tassyguy/ProjectPokedex/README.md

-# projectpokedex
+# Dex++

-A new Flutter project.
+A new PokéDex app written using the Flutter SDK.

 ## Getting Started